Cell-Painting/cpDistiller/README.md

 ### Step2

 Create a conda environment, and then activate it as follows in terminal.
+All software dependencies can be found in `environment.yml`.

 ```bash
 conda env create -f environment.yml